EECS149-SHaZam/shazam/mbed/README.md

 Here are the files related to programming the FRDM-KL25Z.

 ## Installing the toolchain
 For the C and C++ projects, you will need to install ARM cross-compilers.
-Binaries are available for Linux, Mac OS X and Windows.
+Binaries are available [here][ARM cross-compilers] for Linux, Mac OS X and Windows.

 Do not try to compile the toolchain from source unless you really have to.
 This can take hours.